David Stras: Legal career

-Stras was appointed to the Minnesota Supreme Court by Governor Tim Pawlenty, with his term beginning on July 1, 2010.
-He was sworn in on July 12, 2010, in a public ceremony.
+Minnesota Governor Tim Pawlenty appointed Stras to the Minnesota Supreme Court with his term beginning on July 1, 2010.
+He was sworn in on July 12 in a public ceremony.
 Stras was elected to a six-year term in 2012.
-Prior to his appointment, he was a frequent guest on legal topics at Minnesota Public Radio.
-He is believed to be the first practicing Jewish justice on the Minnesota Supreme Court.
-He was on President Donald Trump's list of potential Supreme Court justices.
+Before his appointment, he was a frequent guest on legal topics at Minnesota Public Radio.
+He was on President Donald Trump's list of potential Supreme Court nominees.

 Federal judicial service

 Nomination and confirmation

 On May 8, 2017, President Donald Trump nominated Stras to a seat on the United States Court of Appeals for the Eighth Circuit vacated by Judge Diana E. Murphy, who assumed senior status on November 29, 2016.
 On September 5, 2017, Minnesota Senator Al Franken announced that he would not return his blue slip for Stras.
 On November 29, 2017, a hearing was held on his nomination before the Senate Judiciary Committee.

-On January 3, 2018, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
-On January 5, 2018, Trump announced his intent to renominate Stras to a federal judgeship.
-On January 8, 2018, his renomination was sent to the Senate.
-On January 18, 2018, his nomination was reported out of committee by a 13–8 vote.
-On January 29, 2018, the Senate invoked cloture on his nomination by a 57–41 vote.
-On January 30, 2018, David Stras's nomination was confirmed by the Senate by a 56–42 vote.
-He received his judicial commission on January 31, 2018.
+On January 3, 2018, his nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.
+On January 5, Trump announced his intent to renominate Stras to a federal judgeship.
+On January 8, his renomination was sent to the Senate.
+On January 18, his nomination was reported out of committee by a 13–8 vote.
+On January 29, the Senate invoked cloture on his nomination by a 57–41 vote.
+On January 30, the Senate confirmed Stras's nomination by a 56–42 vote.
+He received his judicial commission on January 31.